- Learning Management

 Preparing a Video-Based eLearning Course in SacCT

-- Use the Self-Service Tool to get your courses activated and to enroll students.
+- Use the Self-Service tool to get your courses activated and to enroll students.
+You can also view the Self-Service Tutorials.

 - Send your syllabus and course schedule to email@example.com so that a consultant can prepare an online course schedule in your SacCT course.